galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 When you look carefully at your history, you can see that it contains all steps of our analysis, from the beginning to the end.
 By building this history we have actually built a complete record of our analysis with Galaxy preserving all parameter settings applied at every step.
 Wouldn't it be nice to just convert this history into a workflow that we’ll be able to execute again and again?

-Galaxy makes this very easy with the `Extract workflow` option.
-This means any time you want to build a workflow, you can just perform it manually once, and then convert it to a workflow, so that next time it will be a lot less work to do the same analysis.
-It also allows you to share or publish your analysis with ease.
+Galaxy makes this very simple with the `Extract workflow` option.
+This means that any time you want to build a workflow, you can just perform it manually once, and then convert it to a workflow, so that next time it will be a lot less work to do the same analysis.
+It also allows you to easily share or publish your analysis.

 > ### {% icon hands_on %} Hands-on: Extract workflow
 >